Victor-Rebuild/vicos-oelinux-1.6-rebuild-2/ota-build-changelogs-indev.md

 ## If you want to use 1.6-rebuild do NOT use these images, use the release ones instead

 ## 1.6.1.0016 (2025/10/23)
-Actually actually "fix" rebooter, update victor to b21be4d18ea34519e0653509ec44a42380c7edbc which allows Vector to count age in years.
+Actually actually "fix" rebooter, update victor to b21be4d18ea34519e0653509ec44a42380c7edbc which allows Vector to count age in years, add "wire_os" to build.prop so wp doesn't swap out vic-cloud.

 ## 1.6.1.0015 (2025/10/18)
 Actually fix rebooter